tushar131999/TusharSharma.com/README.md

-# FANDOMQUIZ
+# STUDENT PORTFOLIO

-I have made the quiz asking my friends fantasies about their superheroes and whether it resemble with me .

-Check this out to play the quiz
+I have learned the HTML,CSS and JavaScript to basic level and learning the frameworks like

+1. React
+1. Tools for Hosting Website
+1. replit